The Student Motivation Handbook-50 Ways to Boost an Intrinsic Desire to Learn

 The maximum number of combined points that can be earned is 24 (4 points on each of the 5 goal areas for the answers to the questions on the handout and 4 points for the paper).

-3) The rubric for the THE STUDENT MOTIVATION HANDBOOK Paper explains how to earn a “1”, “2”, “3” or “4”.
+3) The rubric for the THE STUDENT MOTIVATION HANDBOOK paper explains how to earn a “1”, “2”, “3” or “4”.

-“A” grade = 24 points
+“A” grade = 22-24 points

-“B” grade = 22-23 points
+“B” grade = 19-21 points

-“C” grade = 20-21 points
+“C” grade = 17-18 points

-“D” grade = 18-19 points
+“D” grade = 14-16 points

-“F” grade = 17 points or less
+“F” grade = 13 points or less

-An “NC” (no credit) grade will be given if all four (3) assignments are not completed within (1) year.
+An “NC” (no credit) grade will be given if all four (4) assignments are not completed within (1) year.

 Pass/No Pass Grading System (for clock hours or continuing education credits)

-Pass = 22-24 points
+Pass = 17-24 points

-No Pass = Less than 22 points
+No Pass = Less than 17 points

 An “NC” (no credit) grade will be given if all three (3) assignments are not completed within (1) year.

-Earn 3 graduate level quarter credits offered through Seattle Pacific University, an accredited university.
+Seattle Pacific University: Earn 3 graduate level quarter credits.
 Additional $180 fee, payable to SPU.
-You must register with SPU* first to earn graduate credit.
+You must register with SPU first to earn graduate credit.

-Students also have the option of earning 30 Clock Hours.
-Other known terms include, but are not limited to, Professional Development Hours, Professional Development Points, Continuing Education Units, Professional Development Units or your school district's equivalent language for clock hours earned.
+30 Clock Hours for professional development are available for those outside of WA State.
+Other known terms include, but are not limited to, Professional Development Hours, Professional Development Points, CEU's, CPE's, PDU's or your school district's equivalent language for clock hours earned.
+A Certificate of Completion will be provided to all students once coursework is reviewed and graded.

 Online book studies that have not been accessed are refundable within 5 days of purchase date.
 No refund will be issued on any assignment that has been accessed, viewed, or partially completed.
 Online training courses may not be transferred to another student.